 Buyers guide – What to look for when buying sunglasses

 When buying sunglasses online, you’re missing out on a useful factor for deciding on the right ones for you — trying them on.
-However, with a bit of knowhow and measuring tape you can ensure the sunglasses you order will be the perfect match for you without ever having to enter a store.
+However, with a bit of knowhow and measuring tape you can ensure the glasses you order will be the perfect match for you without ever having to enter a store.

 The right size for your face